When to Use Unit vs Integration Tests in GIS

 with db_engine.begin() as conn:

-conn.execute(text("CREATE INDEX idx_test_points_geom ON test_qa.test_points USING GIST (geom);"))
+"CREATE INDEX idx_test_points_geom ON test_qa.test_points USING GIST (geometry);"

 query = """

-SELECT a.id, b.id as neighbor_id
+SELECT a.id, b.id AS neighbor_id

 FROM test_qa.test_points a

-JOIN test_qa.test_points b ON ST_DWithin(a.geom::geography, b.geom::geography, 2.0)
+JOIN test_qa.test_points b

 WHERE a.id != b.id;